SciCoQA: Quality Assurance for Scientific Paper--Code Alignment

 \subsection{Data Collection}

 Fig.~\ref{fig:overview} provides an overview of our data collection.
-To obtain real-world instances of paper–code discrepancies, we draw from GitHub issues and reproducibility papers.
+To obtain real-world instances of paper-code discrepancies, we draw from GitHub issues and reproducibility papers.
 Furthermore, synthetic discrepancies are generated in real scientific codebases.

-\paragraph{GitHub issues} We first identify repositories that reference a research paper in their homepage or description field on GitHub, restricted to projects published between 2020 and 2025 and repositories with at least one issue (see \S\ref{sec:github-crawl-details} for details).\footnote{The crawled repositories are not always the official implementation by the authors, but sometimes also reproductions.
-They have been published, for example, when there is no official implementation or the reimplementation uses a different framework.
-We still consider these repositories as researchers might choose them to base their experiments on.} For each, we crawl all associated issues, yielding $1,890$ repositories with a total of $10,636$ issues.
-To process this large volume efficiently, we automatically classify issues with Qwen3 4B Thinking \citep{yang-etal-qwen3-2025}, prompting the model to determine whether an issue reports a paper–code discrepancy or not, resulting in $232$ candidates (prompt in \S\ref{sec:prompts-github-discrepancy-extraction}).
+\paragraph{GitHub Issues} We first identify repositories that reference a research paper in their homepage or description field on GitHub, restricted to projects published between 2020 and 2025 and repositories with at least one issue (see \S\ref{sec:github-crawl-details} for details).\footnote{The crawled repositories are not always the official implementation by the authors, but sometimes reproductions.
+They were published, for example, when there is no official implementation or the reimplementation uses a different framework.
+We still consider these repositories, as researchers might use them to base their experiments on.} For each, we crawl all associated issues, yielding $1{,}890$ repositories with a total of $10{,}636$ issues.
+To process this large volume efficiently, we automatically classify issues with Qwen3 4B Thinking \citep{yang-etal-qwen3-2025}, prompting the model to determine whether an issue reports a paper-code discrepancy or not, resulting in $232$ candidates (prompt in \S\ref{sec:prompts-github-discrepancy-extraction}).
 All candidates are subsequently manually filtered to ensure they meet our definition of a paper-code discrepancy, yielding $59$ discrepancies.